UEFA Nations League: Criticism

 The format has been criticised for allowing weaker teams to qualify through the Nations League to compete in the European Championship finals, instead of qualifying through the standard qualification process.
 However, once the tournament began in 2018, it got applause for "very high-level matches" and impressive turnouts in the initial round of fixtures.
+In November 2020, Toni Kroos accused FIFA and UEFA of treating players 'as puppets' by creating these new things like the Nations League and the expanded Club World Cup that are "driven by money".

 Criticism of the Nations League resurfaced in 2022 when major footballers like Kevin de Bruyne and Virgil van Dijk condemned the Nations League as "unimportant" and only existing to glorify some friendlies as well as questioning the calendar due to possibility of injuries.
 Their stance is also shared by Jürgen Klopp, who called it "ridiculous".
 Croatia international Luka Modrić sparked even wider debate by criticising UEFA for making players play Nations League games so soon after the end of the season.

 Influence

 Shortly after the foundation of the UEFA Nations League, CONCACAF, inspired by its success, announced that a similar competition format, the CONCACAF Nations League, would be established.
 The first edition was played in 2018.
 Also inspired by the recent success of the Nations League, the AFC had begun to formalise a similar competition, planned to begin in 2021 before being stalled due to the effect of the COVID-19.
+On 21 December 2025, the AFC announced the creation again, with a similar competition format, the AFC Nations League, would be established.
+On 20 December 2025, the CAF, announced a similar but a different competition format, the African Nations League, would be established and will take place in 2029.